MicrosoftDocs/azure-docs/articles/azure-health-insights/configure-containers.md

 ms.author: behoorne
 ---

-# Configure Azure Health Insights docker containers
+# Configure Project Health Insights docker containers

-Azure Health Insights provides each container with a common configuration framework, so that you can easily configure and manage storage, logging and telemetry, and security settings for your containers.
+Project Health Insights provides each container with a common configuration framework, so that you can easily configure and manage storage, logging and telemetry, and security settings for your containers.
 Several [example docker run commands](use-containers.md#run-the-container-with-docker-run) are also available.

 ## Configuration settings